Burrow watches on as Leeds beat Giants

 Leeds and Giants slug it out in bruising game

-Once lumps in the throats had subsided and tears wiped away, it was down to both sides to crack on with a game that retained importance for the would-be play-off hopefuls - particularly Leeds with a closely packed top seven or eight clubs.
+Once lumps in the throats had subsided and tears were wiped away, it was down to both sides to crack on with a game that retained importance for the would-be play-off hopefuls - particularly Leeds with a closely packed top seven or eight clubs.

 Huddersfield could have been forgiven for feeling they were caught in an emotional crosswind, but they were certainly not overawed in a bruising first half.